KBNLresearch/iromlab/doc/setupIromlab.md

 [^1]: This will *not* overwrite any pre-existing configuration files.

-[^2]: To be more precise: the profile of the user that installed Iromlab (in case of multiple user profiles)
+[^2]: To be more precise: the profile of the user that installed Iromlab (in case of multiple user profiles).

+[^3]: In particular, the drivers may try to communicate with any of the unused drives, which can lead to large delays (up to several minutes!) on loading, unloading and rejecting a disc.